home-assistant/home-assistant.io/source/_posts/2020-09-18-mac-companion.markdown

 ### Interface

 Your Mac isn't a mobile so you shouldn't be forced to use an interface designed for a mobile.
-In the Mac app the App Configuration page has been removed from Home Assistant's sidebar and instead the configuration options and preferences are in the Home Assistant menu on the menu bar right where you'd expect to find them for any other app.
+In the Mac app the App Configuration page has been removed from Home Assistant's sidebar and instead the configuration options and preferences are in the Home Assistant menu on the menu bar right where you'd expect to find them for any other app and all the standard shortcuts work too (just hit `cmd + ,` for preferences).
 Here you will also find an option to manually send an update to Home Assistant and you can even open extra Home Assistant windows!
 Finally, on the menu bar you can also find a new Actions menu where you will see all your [actions](https://companion.home-assistant.io/docs/core/actions) and fire them.

 ### Big Sur Features